manarifz/Project_2_Data_Management/README.md

 # ✈️ Airline On-Time Performance Analysis

 This project investigates airline on-time performance using a real-world dataset from the U.S. Department of Transportation, sourced via Kaggle.
 The dataset comprises detailed flight records between 2003 and 2008.
-As part of the STQD6324 Data Management course for Semester 2, 2024/2025, this analysis focuses on one selected year and aims to uncover key insights into flight delays and cancellations.
+As part of the STQD6324 Data Management course for Semester 2, 2024/2025, this analysis focuses on year 2007 and aims to uncover key insights into flight delays and cancellations.

 The primary objective is to answer data-driven questions related to: